joshuafuller/takserver-install/README.md

 ## REPOSITORY NOTES

-Automatic certificate renew has not been fully implemented.
+Automatic certificate renewal has not been fully implemented.
-For now you will need to renew and convert the public SSL cert prior to its expiration.
+For now, you will need to renew and convert the public SSL cert prior to its expiration.
 This can be done via an embeded script in the repository.
 > Would like to modify and add this as a cronjob in the future setup by this install script

 **Renewal Script POST install**